LeonSong1995/gsMap/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Branch Notes
-This branch extends the gsMap to allow it to use the scRNA-seq data.
-Please set the `--data_type` as scRNA if you want to map GWAS traits to scRNA-seq data.
+This branch extends gsMap to allow the use of scRNA-seq data.
+Please set `--data_type` to `scRNA` if you want to map GWAS traits to scRNA-seq data.

 ## Introduction